 M + (x + y) NH3 → M(NH3)x]+ + [M(NH3)y]– → MNH2 + 1/2H2

 Smaller alkaline earth metals form complexes.
 Beryllium forms many complexes with mono, di and tetradentate ligands.

-Beryllium has more covalent nature due to its smallest size, Highest ionization energy, high electropositive nature and strongest polarizing nature.
-Because of these, Beryllium differs from other alkaline earth metal properties.
+Beryllium has a more covalent nature due to its smallest size, highest ionization energy, high electropositive nature and strongest polarizing nature.
+Because of these, beryllium differs from other alkaline earth metal properties.